Interests

 After completing my PhD, I joined Novartis in January 2023 as a Principal Biostatistician in the Advanced Methodology & Data Science (AMDS) team.
 In this role, I led the development and application of advanced statistical methods for pharmaceutical research, including the use of medical imaging and deep learning for survival prediction.

-Since October 2024, I have also been working as a Research Associate in Machine Learning at Imperial College London, continuing my research at the intersection of Bayesian statistics, machine learning, and real-world applications.
+From October 2024 to May 2025, I worked as a Research Associate (Postdoctoral Researcher) in Machine Learning at Imperial College London.
+My research lied at the intersection of Bayesian statistics, machine learning, and real-world applications.